 Why do wrinkles appear with age?

 Face skin has a thin layer of cells called the epidermis.
 The dermis, sweat glands, hair follicles, and connective tissue support the epidermis.
-This connective tissue is made up of a mix of cells hanging out in an extracellular matrix.
+This connective tissue comprises a mix of cells in an extracellular matrix.
 It contains specific molecules that give the skin structure and help heal wounds.

-Glycosaminoglycans or GAGs are long chains of sugars that act like sponges and hold vast irritate amounts of water.
+Glycosaminoglycans, or GAGs, are long chains of sugars that act like sponges and hold vast, irritating amounts of water.
 They keep skin hydrated and healthy-looking.
 By increasing age, the production of these extracellular matrix molecules naturally starts to slow down.
 It starts to look thinner and build up wrinkles.

 Read More: